-For those have been to one of our Corporate Development events or an Adult Bushcraft Skills day- you’re probably familiar with our Sweet Potato Dahl recipe!
+For those who have been to one of our Corporate Development events or an Bushcraft Skills day- you’re probably familiar with our Sweet Potato Dahl recipe!
 It’s always a winner.
 Tasty, filling and relatively easy to prepare- it was originally intended to be a vegan/vegetarian option- but is popular with everyone- regardless of dietary preference or needs!
 Originally it was a recipe that Aimee from Baby Moon suggested, a distant memory makes me think she cooked it during one event or another- that inspired me to go away and find a recipe- since then its acclaim has increased!

 A one pot favourite for the camp fire- the recipe cards we use often go missing!
 What really appeals to me is that it uses fresh ingredients and provides a really good balance between protein, carbohydrate and fat- the gentle spice has a wonderful warming effect on a chilly Winter day.